Google Drive Data Source

 - Go to https://console.developers.google.com/.

-- Log in with the account username and password.
+- Log in with your Google account username and password.

-- Select a project if it already exists, or create a new project.
+- Select an existing project or create a new project.

-- To create a new project, you will be asked to fill in the project name and agree to terms of service..
+- If creating a new project, enter the project name and agree to the terms of service.

-- Next, click on credentials on the left side menu.
+- Click on Credentials in the left menu.

 - Select Application Type as Desktop App and create the credentials.

-- Once, you create the credentials, you will see the list
+- After creating, you will see the credentials listed.

-- Download the credential we created and rename it to client_secret.json
+- Download the credentials and rename the file to client_secret.json.

 Important Note regarding Google Drive:

-Please enable Drive API for the project in Developer console if you are to index Google Drive
+- Make sure to enable the Drive API for your project in the Google Developer Console to index Google Drive.

-Click on Enable APIs and services and search for Google Drive API and enable it.
+- Click Enable APIs and Services, search for Google Drive API, and enable it.

 Configuration details of GoogleDrive Data Source